Oculopharyngeal Muscular Dystrophy (OPMD)

 What is oculopharyngeal muscular dystrophy?

 Oculopharyngeal muscular dystrophy (OPMD) is a rare genetic condition.
 It causes weakness in the muscles around the upper eyelids and part of the throat called the pharynx.
 The condition may affect vision and cause problems swallowing and talking.

 OPMD affects both men and women.
 It often first appears between 40 and 60 years of age.
 As the disease slowly gets worse, the muscle weakness can extend into the neck and shoulders.
 In time, OPMD may affect the arms and legs and lead to trouble with walking.
-OPMD generally does not shorten a person’s life span.
+OPMD generally doesn't shorten a person’s life span.

 What causes oculopharyngeal muscular dystrophy?

 OPMD is caused by a genetic problem.
 The problem is in a gene that has the information needed to make a protein called polyadenylate-binding protein (PABPN1).
 The defect leads to a buildup of PABPN1 in the muscle cells.
 The PABPN1 clumps inside the muscle cells and may cause the cells to die.
 This leads to muscle weakness.

-The defective gene that causes OPMD is passed down from a parent to his or her child.
+The defective gene that causes OPMD is passed down from a parent to their child.
 Most often, a person with the disease has only one copy of the gene defect.
 In some cases, a person might get two copies of the gene, one from each parent.
 This may lead to more severe OPMD.
 The disease will get worse more quickly.
 OPMD is more common in:

 - People of French-Canadian descent